nicholaswmin/automap/README.md

 Every nesting level increases the exponent by `1` so you can easily jump from O(n) to O(n<sup>2</sup>) then O(n<sup>3</sup>) and so on.

+In short, don't do it.

+Also note that a `LazyList` nested in a `List` won't exhibit this
+issue since it doesn't need to be fetched initially.

 ## Alternatives

 ### Saving encoded JSONs